Oscar-nominated actress Taraji P. Henson to headline Women of Legend and Merit Awards at Tennessee State University

 “We are certainly looking forward to hearing from the dynamic Taraji P. Henson, and paying tribute to some very dynamic and inspiring women,” said Peggy Earnest, TSU dean of students and chairman for the event.
 “Many of them have made inroads which have opened doors of opportunity for younger women to meet today’s challenges and fulfill their own promise of a brighter future.
 We are excited about saluting this new class of honorees.”

-The Women of Legend and Merit Awards is held annually during March, Women’s History Month, and seeks to bring awareness and raise funds to support Tennessee State University’s Women’s Center and its programs, as well as salute dynamic women leaders in diverse fields.
-The program plays a significant role in exposing the university’s female student population to positive role models, networking opportunities and resources to assist in their academic, personal and professional growth as women.
+The Women of Legend and Merit Awards is a special celebration saluting dynamic women leaders in business and the community in a variety of fields.
+The first event was held in 2007 and is designed to bring awareness and raise funds in support of the TSU Women’s Center, and seeks to expose the university’s female student population to positive role models, networking opportunities and resources to assist in their academic, personal and professional growth as women.